US Imposes Duties on Solar Panels From Southeast Asia

 The determination marks an early victory for domestic panel makers who say cheap imports are harming their operations and threatening investments meant to cultivate a US solar supply chain.
 They asked the government to impose the duties, arguing the equipment benefits from unfair foreign subsidies and is being sold at prices below the cost of production.

-The case marks only the latest bid by US manufacturers to confront overseas rivals beginning with similar duties on solar cells and modules from China roughly 12 years ago.
+The case marks only the latest bid by US manufacturers to confront overseas rivals, beginning with similar duties on solar imports from China roughly 12 years ago.
 Chinese manufacturers responded by setting up operations in other Asian nations that weren’t affected by the tariffs.

 The Commerce Department is still conducting its initial investigation into claims solar imports from the targeted countries are being dumped in the US and sold below the cost of production; it is expected to reveal a preliminary finding in that case in November.